josefs/meta-paper/paper.md

   showing that meta-repa is on par with, and sometimes faster than repa.

 * Instead of one array type we have two.
-We have included push arrays [@claessen2012expressive] in our implementation.
+We have included Push arrays [@claessen2012expressive] in our implementation.
 The result is a simpler implementation of many array operations including stencil computations and although the user of our library must now use two